 Sure, stock photos work.
 But, simple graphics like charts or quotes add a whole other layer to your blog and social media posts.
 We like Canva and Snappa because they’re really easy to use.

-Images aren’t the only way to make content easily sharable.
+Images aren’t the only way to easily share and promote B2B content.
 When people share content on their social channels, they look at it as sharing a post that they personally stand behind.
 Readers are usually going to look for something unique about your post, and they want to be the first ones to report it to their friends.
 Sharing a post is personal and people like to take credit for sharing good content.
 Does your brand’s content make readers feel like they are sharing something new?

 We’re all very busy.
 Readers share content when it’s easy for them to do it quickly.
 Be sure to have social share buttons on the sidebar and end of your content—there are plenty of plugins for this.
 Additionally, when you’re loading up your new piece of content, make sure that social share buttons send out a catchy message with the link to your content.
 Readers often click the social share buttons and don’t personalize the social message.